etc/nesta-plugin-maldini/README.md

 ## Usage ##

-Maldini provides a syntax modeled on (a very small subset of) the syntax provided by [biblatex][biblatex].
-It is basically a wrapper for [bibtex-ruby][bruby], which looks after the hard work of parsing the BibTeX file.
+Maldini provides a syntax modeled on (a very small subset of) the syntax provided by [biblatex][biblatex] (it is basically a wrapper for [bibtex-ruby][bruby], which looks after the hard work of parsing the BibTeX file).
 The Maldini [project homepage][maldiniproject] is itself an example of how to employ Maldini.
 The source from which it is generated can be browsed [here][src], and the BibTeX file it employs can be browsed [here][maldinibib].
+More detailed information can be found in the Maldini [YARD Documentation][maldiniyard], which is automatically generated every time the Maldini sources are updated.

 ## ACKNOWLEDGEMENTS ##